Skip to main content

 Jug Jug

-A Christmas tradition with Scottish influence, similar to haggis.
-It combines ground guinea corn (similar to hominy), peas, salt meat, and herbs into a steamed pudding-like dish.
+A Christmas tradition with Scottish influence, close to haggis.
+Ground guinea corn (much like hominy), peas, salt meat, and herbs are steamed into a pudding-like dish.

 Allergens: